 - Exploring the data set with PCA

-- Viewing GSA results and creating a gene list
+- Viewing DESeq2 results and creating a gene list

 - Viewing a dot plot for a gene